UI composition - the blind spot of distributed systems

 When the application needs to retrieve either a list of customers or a single one given its

-id, instead of going directly to the remote endpoints, the application goes instead to the
+Composition Gateway instead of going directly to the remote endpoints.
+Next, the

-BackendService will use to wait for all the actors to complete their own requests.
+async Task in the .NET world) that will be used to wait for all the actors to complete their respective requests.

-JSON object in this case is perfect) and return the composed
+JSON object, in this case, is perfect).
+Finally the

 ViewModel to the UI-composition component of the system.